chennigsolar/C4_open/README.md

 'arrangements' Please see the separate jupyter notebook for further explanations.

-C⁴ open comprises a data set of electric low voltage and medium voltage cables according to the German VDE standards, which are collected in a 'cable_data.xlsx'.
+C⁴ open comprises a data set of electric low voltage and medium voltage cables according to the German VDE standards, which are collected in a 'cable_data.db'.
 It can be found in the directory './data'.

 # Pre-requisites